 About Shaun – Dog History

 This section has been written to provide a brief insight into some of the dogs that I have handled professionally and as family pets.
-Olla & Tyra features heavily throughout the website as they are our current dogs.
+Torben & Tyra feature heavily through our social media platforms and website as they are our current dogs.
 Olla appears on the front page of the website and is a young GSD that we gave a new home to who was in need of behaviour support.
-It is important that clients are given a little more detail about my history and the dogs that have shared my journey as it may support you in your decision making process when considering working with me.
+It is important that clients are given more detail about my history and the dogs that have shared my journey as it may support you in your decision making process when considering working with me.

 The Early Years